Blackberry Crisp with Oats

 Creating the Blackberry Filling

 • You’ll toss the blackberries with white sugar, lemon juice, and cornstarch.
-The cornstarch will help thicken the sauce which will add to the lovely syrupy texture of the berries once they are baked.
+The cornstarch will help thicken the sauce, which will add to the lovely syrupy texture of the berries once they are baked.

 • You could certainly skip the ramekins and bake this as a casserole in a 10-inch pie plate, or 9 x 11 casserole, or a square 10-inch brownie pan.

-Preventing a Dry Crumble
+Preventing a Dry Crisp

 The Joy of an Individual Ramekin

-Step#2: Prepare the Crumb Topping
+Step#2: Prepare the Crisp Topping

-Why does Crumble melt too quickly?
+Why does my Crisp melt too quickly?

-Be Generous with The Crumb Topping
+Be Generous with The Topping

 Presentation Tip:

 • It also allows a little place for the syrup to bubble while it is in the oven.
-This will also make it easier to check for doneness.
+This will also make it easier to check for doneness.ย

 • Allow them to bake as directed, but once you are nearing the time they should be done, check for the syrupy dribbles!